 - 1. Emotional capacity to withstand portfolio volatility - 2.
-Financial ability to recover from actual portfolio losses

-Volatility can wreak havoc on an investor's psyche, causing an emotional roller coaster that oscillates between fear and excitement.
-A well-designed, diversified portfolio attempts to smooth out the volatility but inevitably it cannot be completely removed.
-As this paper has shown, asset classes all exhibit their own unique volatility and the questionnaire will help Link establish which portfolio volatility a plan member can tolerate, and thus which asset allocation is most appropriate for them.
+Financial ability to recover from actual portfolio losses volatility but inevitably it cannot be completely removed.
+Asset classes all exhibit their own unique volatility, and the questionnaire will help Link establish which portfolio volatility a plan member can tolerate, and thus which asset allocation is most appropriate for them.